 4.1.
 Estimation of Temperature Trend.
 To estimate the trend factor we used the decomposition of the temperature series into components of trend, cycle, seasonality and a spatial random effect proposed in Laurini (2019).
 This decomposition makes it possible to separate permanent and transient variations in climate series, and thus recover the effects of climate change through the estimated trend component.
 The trend component, parameterized as a first-order random walk process, incorporates all changes in the series that are not associated with short-term effects, and thus estimates the impact of long-term climate change.
 The specification of the trend as an random walk process is it's very common in modeling climatic processes (see, e.g., Gordon (1991), Grassi et al. (2013) and Proietti and Hillebrand (2017)).
-The seasonal component is represented on a formulation of mean effects by period, under the restriction that these effects.
+The seasonal component is represented on a formulation of mean effects by period, under the restriction that these effects most sum to zero, and represent a stochastic dummie representation of seasonal effects.
 To capture the cyclic components, we adopt a representation analogous to the so-called unobserved component models (Clark (1987)), where the cyclical (period) effects is based on a latent factor with a second-order autoregressive (AR) structure.